-If you are going to study in the US for more than a couple of weeks you will need to apply for a F-1 student visa.
-Here we will guide you through the application process step by step.
+If you are going to study in the USA for more than a couple of weeks you usually need to apply for an F-1 student visa.
+Here we guide you through the application process step by step.

 Please note that the US authorities can change the visa regulations at any time and different rules can apply to different countries so always double check the information at the official website for US Visas.
 We help you to the best of our knowledge but it is your responsibility to complete all the steps in the application process in accordance with the US guidelines and regulations.